Porton Down: Movies

 Porton Down is featured in the 2022 psychological horror film The Sleep Experiment directed by John Farrelly.
 Two detectives begin an investigation into a disastrous secret military experiment where five prisoners were kept awake for thirty days in the facility.

 Television

 Porton Down and activities there during the 1940s and early 1950s were a significant plot point in Episodes One and Two of the second season of ITV's mystery series The Bletchley Circle.
 Experiments conducted at Porton Down also appear in the BBC detective drama Spooks, including the development of the VX Nerve Agent and other potentially deadly biological weapons.

-Porton Down was referenced frequently in the 2020 BBC TV drama The Salisbury Poisonings, portraying its role in testing substances linked to the 2018 poisoning of Sergei and Yulia Skripal.
+Porton Down is referenced frequently in the 2020 BBC TV drama The Salisbury Poisonings, portraying its role in testing substances linked to the 2018 poisoning of Sergei and Yulia Skripal.

+Porton Down is referenced frequently in the ITV Trigger Point series, as the origin of a military grade explosive compound HMX-319 which is nicknamed "Her Majesty's Explosive".

 Comics

 Grimbledon Down was a comic strip by British cartoonist Bill Tidy, published for many years by New Scientist.
 The strip was set in an ostensibly fictitious UK government research lab, referring to the controversial Porton Down biochemical research facility.